-Juno Solar Witness Miller and Public Staff Witness Metz described the substantial benefit that the Juno Solar Facility will provide to DEP ratepayers-a benefit that distinguishes the Facility from other merchant solar projects interconnecting in the Dominion PJM region of North Carolina.
+In the event that Juno Solar were to sell its output to a customer in the PJM wholesale market, Juno Solar Witness Miller and Public Staff Witness Metz described the substantial benefit that the Juno Solar Facility will provide to DEP ratepayers-a benefit that distinguishes the Facility from other merchant solar projects interconnecting in the Dominion PJM region of North Carolina.
 In order for Juno Solar to "wheel" its output from its location in DEP territory to PJM, Juno Solar must procure point-to-point transmission service across the DEP system.
 This purchased transmission service is the only means by which Juno can deliver power to the PJM marketplace.
 This process is known and transparent, with current and forecasted rates being published by Duke periodically.
 The currently posted rate for firm point-to-point transmission service across the DEP system is \$1,738 per MW-month.
 Reserving transmission capacity of 250 MW would result in approximately \$5.2 million per year in new point-to-point transmission revenues to DEP.
 These revenues contribute towards DEP's Annual Transmission Revenue Requirement (ATRR), and are used by DEP to operate, maintain, and upgrade its transmission system.
 By contributing substantial revenues toward the ATRR, Juno Solar can be expected to reduce the burden for transmission spending that would otherwise ultimately fall on DEP's various load customers.
+(T. Vol. 1, pp. 73-75)

 These transmission rates are forecasted by Duke to rise substantially in the coming years, and Birch Creek projects that Juno Solar will spend over \$275 million on point-to-point transmission over the life of the project.
-Public Staff Witness Metz provided a conservative analysis for Juno Solar's transmission spending by assuming that Juno Solar might reserve only 175 MW (rather than 250 MW) of transmission capacity.
+(T. Vol. 1, p.
+74) Public Staff Witness Metz provided a conservative analysis for Juno Solar's transmission spending by assuming that Juno Solar might reserve only 175 MW (rather than 250 MW) of transmission capacity.
 Under the Public Staff's conservative analysis, DEP would receive transmission revenues of \$286,445,211 over 40 years with a net present value of \$88,263,326.
 These costs, not in any way reimbursable by ratepayers, will far exceed the cost of the Network Upgrades to which ratepayers might be subject.
 Even at the high end of a \$4 per MWh LCOT, Juno Solar's projected contribution of point-to-point transmission revenues to DEP still far exceeds its reimbursable Network Upgrade costs by roughly a factor of five.
+(T. Vol. 1, p.
+74)